camlawlorforsyth/ACCEPT_project/reduction/checks/README.md

 Next, run `python verify_coords.py` once all ROIs and point source region files have been created.
 See the [POINT_README](../reduce/POINT_README.md) in [reduce/](../reduce) for additional information, as well as the main reduction [README](../README.md) in [reduction/](..).

-Once each verification process has completed, a "good.txt" file will be created in the data/ directory, listing any errors that the tests may have discovered.
+Once each verification process has completed, a "issues.txt" file will be created in the data/ directory, listing any errors that the tests may have discovered.

 ## Main files ##